Julian Carroll: Governor of Kentucky

 Governor Ford's allies encouraged Carroll to run for the U.S. Senate in 1974, but Carroll had already set his sights on the governorship.
 Instead, Ford ran for and won the Senate seat, and Carroll succeeded him as governor.
 In 1975, he sought a full term in office and won the Democratic gubernatorial nomination in a four-way primary against Jefferson County Judge Todd Hollenbach, former state Auditor Mary Louise Foust, and Robert McCreary Johnson.

 In the general election, Carroll faced Republican Robert E. Gable, a coal company owner.
-The main issue of the campaign was the imposition of desegregation busing on the city of Louisville.
+The main issue of the campaign was the imposition of desegregation busing on the city of Louisville, Kentucky.
 Both candidates opposed the busing, but Gable did so more vehemently and criticized the sitting governor for not "doing something about it".
 In a televised debate with Carroll, Gable insisted on using what he called a "truth bell".
 Gable rang the bell every time that he perceived that Carroll was not telling the truth.
 Eventually, the moderator of the debate, newspaper publisher Al Smith, ordered Gable to put the bell away, and Gable's credibility suffered in the eyes of voters.
-Carroll won the general election by a vote of 470,159 to 277,998, representing a record margin of victory in the Kentucky governor's race.
+Carroll won the general election by a vote of 470,159 (63%) to 277,998 (37%), representing a record margin of victory in the Kentucky governor's race.
 He carried every congressional district, as well as Jefferson County, where a Democrat had not won a race in 20 years.
 His separately selected running mate, Thelma Stovall, became the first woman elected lieutenant governor of Kentucky.

-With considerable experience in the General Assembly – first as speaker of the House, and later presiding over the Senate as lieutenant governor – Carroll exercised a great deal of control over the proceedings of the legislature.
+With considerable experience in the Kentucky General Assembly – first as speaker of the House, and later presiding over the Senate as lieutenant governor – Carroll exercised a great deal of control over the proceedings of the legislature.
 One observer quipped "A cockroach couldn't crawl across the Senate floor without an OK from the governor stamped on his back."
 His reaction to criticism was often severe, prompting his political enemies to derisively refer to him as "Emperor Julian."
 During the final year of Carroll's term, Lt.
 Gov. Stovall, who was left as acting governor when Carroll had left the state on business, called a special session of the legislature to enact a tax cut that Carroll opposed but later endorsed.
 The General Assembly passed the tax cut and began asserting its independence, especially in the Senate, which especially resented Carroll's tight control of previous sessions.